How You Can Survive A Recession

 They’re heading in that direction again.
 Don’t go with them.

-When investors get nervous, as some are today, they turn to their financial advisors for help.
-In the past six months, according to Schwab, 82% of financial advisors have had to reassure clients about their financial plans.
-People are nervous.
+When investors get nervous, they turn to their financial advisors for help.
+In one six-month period when there had been no recession for about ten years, according to Schwab, 82% of financial advisors had to reassure clients about their financial plans.
+Investorsget nervous even when things are fine.

 And this is where chaos can either be accelerated or averted.
-What your advisor says to you when you tell them you’re worried about a possible recession and the market hitting its peak will determine what sort of investment decisions you make when that eventually happens.
+What does your advisor say when you tell them you’re worried about a possible recession and the market hitting its peak?
+What should they say?

 If your plan and investments are structured the way ours are built, the answer is simple: